 |04||Animal Feed||Fodder (leaves) for domestic animals; nectar to the bees|

 In Khasi traditional medicine it is used mainly for treating various skin problems and backaches.
+Cherry blossoms thus provide more than their ornamental value.

 The Zizira Commitment